This post may contain affiliate links. Please read our disclosure policy.

 • In a large bowl, sift the pancake mix, baking soda, sugar and salt.
 Then, set aside.

-2 cup pancake mix, 1 teaspoon baking soda, 2 tablespoon sugar, 1 teaspoon salt
+2 cup pancake mix, 1 tsp baking soda, 2 tbsp sugar, 1 tsp salt

 • In a medium bowl mix all the wet ingredients, starting with the buttermilk, melted butter, vanilla and eggs.
 Whisk until well combined.